beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 Take apart that line of code.
 What's happening there?

-First Python evaluates the first square backets it comes to.
+First Python evaluates the first square brackets it comes to.
 It knows `z` is a list, and so it evaluates `z[1]` to get the list `[4, 5, 6]`.
 Then it takes that list and evaluates it with `[2]`, getting the `6` out of it.